andyshep/CoreDataPlaygrounds/core-data-playground.md

 var error: NSError? = nil
 ```

-Declare a class for handling notifications, and wire up an instance to the notification center.
-This is an optional step.
-If this were an full app, this object would likely corespond to a fetched results controller or another object on your data model.
+Declare a class for handling notifications, and wire up an instance to the notification center. *This is an optional step*.
+In a real app, this object would likely correspond to a fetched results controller or another object on your data model.
 A managed object context will send out notifications as the objects it controls execute state changes.

 ```swift
 class NotificationListener: NSObject {